 Tears are needed to maintain clear vision and keep the front surface of the eye healthy, but too many tears can make it difficult to see, which can cause difficulties when driving.
 It commonly affects those aged under 12 months or over 60 years but can affect anyone.
 It can also affect either eye.
 Thankfully, it can be effectively treated.

-If you are suffering from tears in your eyes persistently, let’s consider some of the reasons why.
+If you are suffering from tears in your eyes persistently, let’s consider the top 4 reasons why.

 The most common cause of watering eyes is blocked tear ducts.
 If the tear ducts are narrowed or blocked then the tears will not be able to drain away and will build up in the tear sac.
 These stagnant tears increase the risk of infection, which causes the eye to produce a sticky liquid, which worsens the issue.
 A small operation is sometimes necessary to rectify this situation.

 This condition is when your eyelashes grow inwards.
 This means they can rub against your eyeball and cause problems.
 In particular, this can cause your eyes to constantly water, amongst other symptoms.
 This condition is easily treatable.

 This condition is when the lower eyelid turns outward.
 It’s more common in older adults, and it tends to only affect the lower eyelid.
 This is a common cause of persistent tearing as, without proper drainage, your tears can pool and constantly flow over your eyelids.
 Lubricating ointments and artificial tears can help to relieve symptoms of this condition.
 However, in most cases, in order to fully correct the condition, surgery is necessary.